 BP’s meager donation is in fact a central point of Evans’ book.
 She notes that BP provides only a small portion of the Tate museum’s operating budget, but that the familiar green and gold Helios can be seen in conjunction with almost every installation.
 It seems like the small injection of money from BP has immense buying power.
 This is likely due to the dubious connections and past-employment arrangements with BP that many of the Tate board members hold.
 Looking beyond the fact that BP has a seemingly inordinate presence per pound spent, Evans does a nice job of discussing the impact that the logo itself has.
 She notes that the rings of yellow and green cause a great deal of discord between the installation and the consuming audience, between the curator’s desires and the sponsors of that art.
 She writes that this palpable discord harms all involved parties; except the sponsor, of course.
 Although it seems that BP’s relatively small portion has been given an unwarranted amount of representation in the museum, Evans is too quick to do the same with blame for all of the negative effects of climate change and oil extraction.
 Surely BP is a very large producer of and distributor of petrol, but they are not the sole drivers of climate change.
 Really, it is the combustion of these fuels that contribute to climate change, much like it is the visitors that have travelled to the Tate galleries who also contribute, and the activist performers that have mobilized across the four galleries to demonstrate contribute.
 While BP is certainly not innocent, they should also not be given the entire blame for the world’s woes.

-I am reminded by her call to drop BP sponsorship of the many universities and organizations that have divested from fossil-fuel companies.
+I am reminded by her call, in wake of the many universities and organizations that have divested from fossil-fuel companies, to drop BP sponsorship.
 Yes, this may help for a clearer conscience, but what larger effect does this really have?
 In the case of divestment, there is someone to purchase each stock that is sold, thus having no effect on fossil-fuel financing.
 If BP were to drop their donation to the Tate museums, however paltry the amount, would they not seek another means to the same end?
 Evans is right to defend her beloved Tate and to bring oil-sponsorship in the same light as tobacco-sponsorship, but it will be quite some time until another viable source can replace fuel.
 A much harder habit to drop than smoking I’m afraid.